 The important points

-’EV

 Used approach

 Based on the topological features of real-world networks, a novel shortest path approximate algorithm which uses an existent short path passing through some local center nodes to estimate the shortest path in complex networks, is proposed.
 This paper illustrates the advantage and feasibility of incorporating the proposed algorithm within the network properties, which suggests a new idea for complex social network analysis.